A qualitative study of the generalized dispersive systems with time-delay: The unbounded case: Introduction

 The well-posedness, as well as the exponential stability of the zero solution of \eqref{ch}, was established in \cite{Chentouf}.
 The main ingredient of the proof was the exploitation of the Schauder Fixed Point Theorem.
 This improved an earlier result \cite{Chentouf1} in the sense that no interior damping control was required.
 Additionally, numerical simulations were also presented in this article to illustrate the theoretical result.

-Finally, consider the Kawahara equation posed on a bounded interval under the presence of localized damping and delay terms:

-In a recent paper \cite{CaVi} the authors proved its exponential stabilization under suitable assumptions.
-First, they showed the Kawahara system is exponentially stable under some restriction of the spatial length of the domain.
-Next, they introduced a more general delayed system and suitable energy functions, they proved, via the Lyapunov approach, the exponential stability for small initial data small, under a restriction on the spatial length of the domain.
+Finally, in a recent paper \cite{CaVi} the authors considered the Kawahara equation posed on a bounded interval under the presence of localized damping ($a\left(x\right)u(x,t)$) and delay ($b(x)u(x,t-h)$) terms.
+They proved its exponential stabilization under suitable assumptions.
+First, they showed that the Kawahara system is exponentially stable under some restriction on the spatial length of the domain.
+Next, they introduced a more general delayed system and suitable energy functions, they proved, via the Lyapunov approach, the exponential stability for small initial data, under a restriction on the spatial length of the domain.
 Then they used a compactness-uniqueness argument to remove these hypotheses, thereby obtaining a semi-global stabilization result.

 We end our review with a recent paper \cite{vilmos2022} where abstract linear and nonlinear evolutionary systems with feedback were studied.
 Specifically, the authors considered the system